Prescription Drug Addiction

 Prescription Drug Rehab Therapies

-Bayview Recovery offers a wide range of therapies.
-Our team will work closely with you to determine which treatments are best suited for your needs to overcome prescription drug addiction.
-This is done after a full assessment is completed.
+Bayview Recovery offers a wide range of therapies for a variety of different substance use disorders.
 Some of the therapies we may recommend for you include:

 - Individual therapy program

 Within our program, we also provide a number of evidence-based behavioral therapies such as:

 - Cognitive behavioral therapy (CBT) – CBT helps individuals identify and change negative thought patterns and behaviors related to drug use

 - Contingency management – Provides positive reinforcement for drug-free behaviors, motivating individuals to remain abstinent

 - Motivational interviewing – helps individuals strengthen their commitment to recovery.